 Over the last couple weeks, we have covered questions of blends and solubility.
 Talking about how a tasty cup requires roast development because it ensures solubility and proper extraction.
 We are going to work backwards today and talk about grinders to answer: why do we have the Ek-43 as our surrogate measurement on our parameters sheet?

-Let us start simple with the perennial wellspring of coffee knowledge Scott Rao.
-He writes, “grinding is the fracturing of coffee beans into many smaller particles” creating “more specific surface area” to interact with water.
+Let us start simple with Scott Rao, who writes, “grinding is the fracturing of coffee beans into many smaller particles” creating “more specific surface area” to interact with water.
 Despite appearance, beans are complex.
 Rao describes them as a “matrix of cellulose strands coated with oils and other solids”.
 Through roasting, we make the cellulose brittle.
 By grinding, we shatter these intricate structures.
 Each woven strand creates a negative space called a cell.
 If you are having trouble visualizing, think of the syrup collecting gaps on a waffle, those would be the cells.

 For Rao, one key challenge in extraction is that “particles with intact cells extract different than particles without any intact cells”.
 Returning to the breakfast metaphor, by stacking two waffles, you create internally shielded and sadly syrup-less void spaces.
 The ‘cells’ which usually pool maple sweetness actually do the reverse; they create a buffered dome that requires saturation for access.
 In coffee, those particles without intact cells are known as ‘fines’ and extract rapidly.
 Conversely, the ones with intact cells extract slowly (or not at all) because “some of the cellulose surface is … not directly exposed to water”.